burnsoftnet/ShootingSoftProTargetConstructorStages/README.md

 * MOVED - Classifiers from the USPSA Section to USPSA Classifiers
 * UPDATED - Atmoic Blast Stage 7
+* ADDED - Added Classifier CM18-01 Of Course It Did
+* ADDED - Added Classifier CM18-02 What is With you People

 ### v2022.08.29